parttimenerd/hello-ebpf/README.md

 (get it also from [Bookshop.org](https://bookshop.org/p/books/learning-ebpf-programming-the-linux-kernel-for-enhanced-observability-networking-and-security-liz-rice/19244244?ean=9781098135126), [Amazon](https://www.amazon.com/Learning-eBPF-Programming-Observability-Networking/dp/1098135121), or [O'Reilly](https://www.oreilly.com/library/view/learning-ebpf/9781098135119/)), by
-Liz Rice in Java, implementing a Java userland library for eBPF along the way, with a blog series to document the journey.
+Liz Rice in Java, implementing a Java userland library for eBPF along the way, with a [blog series](https://mostlynerdless.de/blog/tag/hello-ebpf/) to document the journey.

 This project is still in its early stages, and a read-along of the book is recommended:

-__We're currently at page 18 of the book.__
+__We're currently at page 18 of the book in the [blog series](https://mostlynerdless.de/blog/tag/hello-ebpf/) and page 23 with this repo.__

 Goals
 -----